Things to Do in Brussels Near Grand Place

 2 minutes on foot

-Bruegel, Rubens, Ensor, Delvaux, Magritte… they’re all here, in a spectacular collection spanning six centuries of European pictorial creation.
+Bruegel, Peter Paul Rubens, James Ensor, Paul Delvaux, René Magritte… all come together in an extraordinary collection spanning six centuries of European painting, showcased at the Royal Museums of Fine Arts of Belgium.

 - Museum of Ancient Art (Bruegel, Bosch, Van Dyck)